Contents Home Map

 4 Transliteration files Yes Ascii text files for numerical analysis, based on a database query.

-The following bullet list includes my suggestions on what could be done on the short and intermediate term to arrive at a better transliteration database:
+The following bullet list includes my suggestions about what could be done on the short and intermediate term to arrive at a better transliteration database:

 It should be noted that the above database is not only useful for text analysis, but also for some aspects of handwriting analysis, e.g. text size, slant angle, line distance, maintenance of margins, etc. For these aspects, no numerical data is presently available.